marcpaterno/spack_retreat/revised_work.md

 Setting up (1) is part of the Spack Migration Project.

-Item (2b) is not part of the Spack Migration Project, and will be determined at the divsion level.
+Item (2b) is not part of the Spack Migration Project, and will be determined at the division level.

 For (3) we need a plan for dealing with new release of AL9, and eventual migration to support AL10.
 We also need a mechanism by which requests for additional platforms can be decided.